35mpded/DiscordExtensionBeta/Plugins/3.0/DiscordPresence/readme.md

 To see the list of available PlaceholderAPI placeholders you can use console command `placeholderapi.list`

 #### PlaceholderAPI
-PlaceholderAPI is not a required plugin but if you wish to include game specific placeholders it will is required
+PlaceholderAPI is not a required plugin but if you wish to include game specific placeholders it will be required